Peer Effects in Labor Market Training: Institutional Background

 For my analysis, I aggregate different public sponsored training programs into groups according to their homogeneity with respect to educational contents and organisation.
 I distinguish between short and long classic vocational training and retraining.
-All considered types of trainings require full-time participation and combine classroom training with practical elements such as on-the-job training.
-They are typically provided in small groups and allow for participants to interact on a daily basis.
-All programs are offered for a wide range of fields.
+All considered types of trainings are offered for a wide range of fields, require full-time participation and combine classroom training with practical elements such as on-the-job training.
 Short vocational training programs (short training) are defined as programs with a maximum planned duration of 6 months.
 They have an average planned duration of about 3.7 months and offer minor improvements of skills.
-An example for such a course is ``financial accounting with SAP".
+An example for such a course is "financial accounting with SAP".
 Long vocational training programs (long training) have a planned duration of over 6 months and generally last up to one year.
-They provide more intensive updating, adjusting, and extending of occupational skills.
+They provide more intensive updating and extending of occupational skills.
 Such courses involve e.g., training on software skills, operating construction machines or in marketing and sales strategies.
 Some of the courses offer the possibility to obtain partial degrees.
 Retraining or degree courses (retraining) have the longest duration of 2 to 3 years and provide a highly standardized training for a new vocational degree according to the German system of vocational education.
 They focus on jobseekers who have never completed any vocational training or have not worked in the occupation they are trained for a minimum of four years.\footnote{For those workers, retraining courses provide a first occupational qualification.
-The full terminology is ``programs with a qualification in a recognized apprenticeship occupation".} The human capital enhancement that is provided by these courses is thus substantial.
+The full terminology is ``programs with a qualification in a recognized apprenticeship occupation".}